Kemp P. Battle: Civil War

 In 1861 Battle was a delegate to the Secession Convention and signed the Ordinance of Secession.
 During the Civil War he served as president of the Chatham Railroad which existed primarily to haul coal from the mines in Chatham County to Confederate armament factories.

 In 1862, Battle was elected by the legislature to serve as a trustee of the University and held this position until 1868, when the entire board was thrown out by the Reconstruction General Assembly.
 He was elected Treasurer by the legislature in 1866 but removed from office in 1868 by the occupying U.S. military authorities because of his service to the Confederacy.

 University of North Carolina

 In 1874, Battle was reappointed a trustee to the University.
 He was named president of the University in 1876 and served ably until 1891, when he resigned to become Alumni Professor of History.
 He became a distinguished historian and compiled a significant body of scholarly work, the most prominent piece being his two-volume History of the University of North Carolina which is still today considered a significant study.

+Battle "did much to make the teaching of history according to modern methods, as well as the collection, presentation, and diffusion of the results of historical research, a respectable and respected enterprise at an influential southern institution of higher education."
+Edwin Alderman declared that "under Dr. Battle's wise and sympathetic direction the history department of the University enriched and invigorated the intellectual life of the institution, causing history to be regarded by those under his guidance as no longer merely informational and conventional in value, but a department of the great science of sociology."

+He received a Doctor of Law degree from Davidson College in 1882, and also from UNC in 1910.

+Battle married Martha Ann Battle, with whom he had three daughters and four sons.
+Battle is buried in Historic Oakwood Cemetery.

+Legacy today

 The Dialectic and Philanthropic Societies, the oldest student group on UNC's campus, used to hold a history lecture in Battle's name and honor every year on the eve of University Day.
 However, the Societies have renamed and rededicated this lecture because of Battle's actions and legacy, which are inconsistent with their own values.

-Battle is buried in Historic Oakwood Cemetery.